Inserted and Deleted Tables in SQL Server

 So when we execute the above code, then it will give us the below output.

-So all the old records are stored in the Deleted Table whereas all the new data are stored in the Inserted Magic table.
+As you can see in the above image, all the old records are stored in the Deleted Table whereas all the new data are stored in the Inserted table.

-In the next article, I will discuss the Real-Time examples of using DML Triggers in SQL Server.
+In the next article, I am going to discuss the Real-Time examples of using DML Triggers in SQL Server.
+Here, in this article, I try to explain the Inserted and Deleted Tables in SQL Server step by step with some examples.
+I hope you enjoy this article.